 Enjoy the weekend everyone.

-I think that’s pretty much it.
-Check out the map for all the details.
+That’s pretty much it folks.
+Click on the link for the map for full details.
 Enjoy the weekend.